HU-TI-DEV/TI-S4/onderwijsmateriaal/gazebo/2_Building_our_first_robot.md

 export GZ_PARTITION=test
 gz sim robot_move.sdf
 ~~~
+(the export gz_partition is needed to acces the simulation from a different container)
 Press run in the gz sim (the orange triangle in the bottom left corner)

 Open a new powershell and open another instance of the container<sup>1</sup>: